valsorym/docker-workspace/examples/angular/README.md

 Take a few steps to create your Angular2+ project.

-1. Just create a workspace based on `NodeJS` distributive, for example: `node:13.3.0-buster`.
+1. Just create a workspace based on `NodeJS` image, for example: `node:13.3.0-buster`.

 2. Open the `docker-compose.yaml` and change `app`->`ports` section as:
 ```
     ...